 4. ABS Filament

-ABS is the strongest filament because it’s a thermoplastic material that can withstand impact with grace.
+ABS is the strongest filament for 3D printer because it’s a thermoplastic material that can withstand impact with grace.

 This filament is used for many printing purposes such as engineering and technical printings.
 This filament is the most economical of all major types of fiber filaments.